TigasEX/MSP_MyWaze/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory and add your API keys:
+3. Create a `.env` file in the root directory and add your API keys (if you don't, will default to mine 😞):

 ```
 VITE_GOOGLE_MAPS_API_KEY=your_google_maps_api_key